Okanagan-Shuswap weather: mix of sun and clouds - Kelowna Capital News

 Today’s weather according to Environment Canada:

-Environment Canada is calling for a similar day tomorrow with a mix of sun and cloud throughout the valley.

-Remember to tag us on social media with the hashtag #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.
+Remember to tag us on social media with the hashtag #yourkelowna, #yourvernon, #yourpenticton or #yoursalmonarm.

 To report a typo, email: